juju/docs/src/en/getting-started-general.md

 ### Ubuntu

-To install Juju on Ubuntu 16.04 LTS (xenial), you simply need to grab the 'juju' package from the PPA:
+To install Juju on Ubuntu 16.04 LTS (Xenial), you simply need to grab the 'juju' package from the PPA:

 ```bash